scarlettmparker/Accessibility-Toolbar/README.md

 • More

 # Introduction
-This project demonstrates a minimally functional (few features) prototype for an acessibility toolbar extension for Google Chrome.
-Currently, the only available features are page translation, text modification and theme changing - with minimal UI.
+This project demonstrates foundation for an acessibility toolbar extension for Google Chrome.
+All features available and how they are used are described in the Usage section.

 # Installation
 The extension can be loaded into Chrome through the packed extension or unpacked extension.
 Steps are listed below for both.
 Steps for back-end set up are listed below.
 The back-end currently runs on Python 3.12.